jstewmc/transient/README.md

     }
 }

-// and, let's define a simple class
+// and, let's define a simple class, Bar
 // note that Bar does not have a "foo" property, but it does have a bar() method
 //
+class Bar
 {
     public function bar()
     {